 “Cycle time, the length of time (minutes and seconds) in which one unit is to be made;”.
 (Taiichi Ohno 1988 pg 128)3

 Adding to this confusion when talking to my friend and Lean expert, Charlie Protzman, he also says for him in manufacturing Cycle Time is “how often you get the part off the line”.
 If you think about this for a moment this is really saying the same thing.
 How long it takes to make one item; that’s the item coming off the line.
-He also says in manufacturing they also call this throughput or Lead Time, which in my view is completely wrong, and you’ll see why later in this article.
+He also says in manufacturing they also call this Throughput or Lead Time, which in my view is completely wrong, and you’ll see why later in this article.
 The conflation of Lead Time and Throughput is a real error once you are measuring knowledge work.

 Summary – (CT) is the time taken to complete one item of work.